linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/PSET 6- Evaluating Bank Balance Sheets and Loan Portfolios.md

 			- Dividends: Payments reduce retained earnings and Tier 1 capital
 			- Changes in risk-weighted assets: Growth in risky assets like loans and trading account assets increases the denominator and lowers the ratio
 			- Issuance or repurchase of common stock and qualifying preferred stock
-			- Goodwill and intangibles: Increases from acquisitions reduce Tier 1 capital
+			- Goodwill and [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] : Increases from acquisitions reduce Tier 1 capital
 1. Assume Citigroup experiences continuing losses in its trading account assets in 1Q 2008,  requiring it to decrease the fair value of these assets by $50 billion (net of taxes).
 How would this fair value decline be recognized in the financial statements?
 How would this affect the Tier 1 capital ratio?
 	1. A \$50 billion dollar loss would show up as a loss from sale of investments,  reducing revenues.
 The bank would have to take a write down on its trading account assets,  which would fall from \$ 538, 984 million to \$488, 984 million at the end of Q 1 2008.
 This decline in assets will reduce the book value of the bank,  with shareholder's equity absorbing the losses.
 The bank's Tier 1 capital ratio would decline due to the diminution of shareholder's equity.
 With total Tier 1 common capital of \$118, 758, 000, 000 and total risk weighted assets of \$996, 247, 000, 000 as of the end of FY 2007,  a \$50 billion dollar loss would reduce the tier 1 capital to \$68, 758, 000, 000.
 This would reduce the Tier 1 Capital ratio to just 6.9017\%,  which would still be above the 6% Tier 1 Capital Ratio requirement.